 Coach Heather grew up around horses.
 As an only child with a working single parent, she became fast friends with horses at a farm across from the apartments where she resided.
 Horses became her babysitter at age 7, and by age 7 1/2, her best friends.
 During the summer, Heather spent days at the farm watching, running, and being with horses.
 She galloped her Hackney pony without saddle and reins through the pasture being free and wild.
 The herd became her confidants, she trusted them with her heart.
 Throughout life, Heather has always found a way to live near horses so she can connect with her true nature.
 Horses have carried her through loss, change, growth, uncertainty, trauma, and joy.
 At age 19, she joined national renaissance festivals and traveled throughout the United States working for an artist.
 The experience of 6 years of alternative tent living and kismet connections made her realize that there are many ways to live and if unsatisfied with life, she could change it and the universe would support her.
 She saw more joy and love in the world than fear and wanted to give this awakening to people that needed assistance on their journeys.
 She put herself through college, began working with youth, and was gifted a horse so she could facilitate Equine Guided Visualization and Life Coaching to youth experiencing homelessness for 8 years.
 She then advocated for adults experiencing homelessness in St. Paul for 10 years creating relationships with landlords and building connections with the larger community and people in shelter.
 No matter where Heather has been both geographically and within her own growth process, she has connected with horses and they have been the center of her life’s journey.
 Now, Coach Heather paints horses that communicate healing, psychological process, and the recovery journey.
 You can view Heather’s “Recovery Horses” installment at http://www.hleighart.wordpress.com.
-Heather holds an A.S. degree in Human Services-Youth Work, a B.A. in Creative Healing in Human Development from Metro State University, College of Individualized Studies, is a Co-Active Life Coach from The Coaches Training Institute, a certified Life Coach from Coach Training Alliance, is currently on the path to receiving an LMFT and MA in Art Therapy, and is a published poet, writer, and painter.
+Heather holds an A.S. degree in Human Services-Youth Work, a B.A. in Creative Healing in Human Development from Metro State University, College of Individualized Studies, is a Co-Active Life Coach from The Coaches Training Institute, an Associate certified Life Coach from Coach Training Alliance and International Coaching Federation, is currently on the path to receiving an LMFT and MA in Art Therapy, and is a published poet, writer, and painter.
 Heather enjoys painting, making music, and dreams of having her own equine/nature/arts based program that caters to children and adolescents who have lost contact with nature and creativity.
 Coach Heather is a mother and resides and does commission art work in St. Paul with her daughter, partner, and three dogs.
 She strives to be a transparent leader, artist, Life Coach, mother and traveler and soon, if all goes as planned, an Art Therapist.

 There is no question about it, humans and animals have collaborated in the fight against loneliness and the dulls of existence since the beginning of time.
 Not only has man sought the company of animals, but vice versa in times of famine, ceremony, travel, and leisure.
 Goats are the sweetest little love bugs and if you stare into their eyes for any period of time, you see the gentleness and curiosity swimming around beneath the surface.
 Chickens have recently been discovered as wonderful partners in therapeutic programs and invite youngsters to see their gentle approach to life through calm and cooperation.
 Cows are sacred in India as the egg is in Cuba, and we haven’t even touched on dogs and horses yet.
 Without animals in our lives, we would be left to deal with our deep emotions on our own.
 Animals do not judge us when we are down.
 They don’t go running around the neighborhood gossiping about our shortcomings like some of our neighbors do and they certainly don’t hold grudges.
 They are our children and when they pass, parts of us pass with them and our lives are forever touched by them.
 It is for these reasons that animals make excellent therapists and friends.
 Animal therapy is growing.
 Around the globe, people are interested in horses because of their majestic and powerful beauty.
 I sat in the horse barns over the weekend at the state fair and observed for hours trying to gain material to write about for this blog and one thing I noticed is that no matter what time of day,(I went three separate days and times of day) people from all walks of life, all cultures and traditions were drawn to the horses.
 In all of the interactions that I observed, I heard only one negative remark about them (the lady must have been an alien).
 This just goes to show that everything that I felt and came to know as a youth by communing with horses, was living proof that I was and am onto something.
 My life’s work is to bring the friendship, non-judgment, trust, companionship, openness, and unconditional love that horses gave me to people that are struggling.
 I hope to be able to turn kids around before they go down the wrong way.
 I hope to help women who have suffered abuse to be able to trust again, to feel loved and supported in their healing process.
 I hope to teach kids how to make choices, what their choice options are, and to feel supported in their growth into becoming adults.
 If horses worked for me, I know they will also benefit others because we are all people and we have just as many similarities as we do differences.
 More research is being done every day on the subject of the human animal bond and more results are showing that the benefits are far reaching from cognitive progress to social gains.
 I am expanding this research across cultures and hope to find global outcomes, both in individualistic and collectivistic societies.
 I believe with my entire being that our chemistry, biology, spirituality, and sociality changes when we touch animals, when they touch us, and when we establish non-verbal relationships with other beings.
 This is the premise behind Silent Moon.
 To bring this gift to others that changed my own life.